ruby-conferences/ruby-conferences.github.io/README.md

 * `reg_date`: If there is a registration deadline, enter that here - ISO8601 formatted (yyyy-mm-dd).
 * `cfp_phrase`: Typically you want to put "CFP open" here.
 If you also provide a `cfp_date` then you may prefer to write "CFP closes" so the site will render for example "CFP closes in 17 days".
 * `cfp_date`: If there is a cfp deadline, enter that here - ISO8601 formatted (yyyy-mm-dd).
-* `status`:  Typically you want to put "Canceled" or "Postponed" here.
+* `status`:  Typically you want to put "Canceled", "Postponed" or "To be announced" here.
+* `date_precision`: Controls the precision of the `start_date` and `end_date` when the conference dates aren't announced just yet but it's confirmed that the conference is happening.
+Possible values: `full` (implicit default), `month` or `year`.
+The `start_date` and `end_date` fields still need to be fully formatted ISO8601 dates, you can put the last day of the month/year in it so it also gets ordered properly.

 Extra keys for the past events: